Honda Civic tuning

-Honda have opted for the high revving engine and cleverly built a 2 phase engine which behaves very differently when the VTEC kicks in.
+Honda opted for the latter high revving engine option and cleverly built a 2 phase engine which behaves very differently when the VTEC kicks in.

 Honda are able to extract a phenomenal power figures from relatively small sized engines.

-We frequently see 2 litre engines producing 200 BHP and 1.6 litre engines producing 160 bhp.
+We frequently see 2 liter engines producing 200 BHP and 1.6 liter engines producing 160 bhp.

-One of the most interesting divisions of Honda produce the Civic Type R variant of models which are essentially highly tuned race versions with carefully blue printed and balanced engines.
+One of the most interesting divisions of Honda produce the Civic Type R variant of models which are essentially highly tuned "Race optimized" versions with carefully blue printed and balanced engines.

 Internal engine mods should be high up on your list if you are serious about power gains.
 With some clever mapping it is possible to get the vtec to kick in lower down the RPM range.

 The solid Honda engines are pretty reliable even when pushed hard and we have seen Turbo conversions on stock engines without issue!
-You just have to watch your fuelling and compression ratios.
+You just have to watch your fueling and compression ratios.

 Cryo treating the engine will strengthen the parts and reduce friction proving to be a relatively cheap way to boost reliability in your tuning project.

 Fast road cams also work well but the VTEC performance cams can be hard to track down.
-Don't foget to uprate your fuelling if you are hiking up the power as you'll end up running lean if you are not careful with potentially disastrous consequences.
+Don't forget to uprate your fueling if you are hiking up the power as you'll end up running lean if you are not careful with potentially disastrous consequences.